BurakTeli/Patika-Front/Week8-Graduation-Project-SportCenter/README.md

-# 🏋️‍♂️ Sport Center Website – Patika+ Bootcamp Bitirme Projesi
+# 🏋️‍♂️ Sport Center Website – Patika+ Bootcamp Final Project

-Bu proje, Patika+ Full Stack Web Development Bootcamp kapsamında bitirme projesi olarak geliştirilmiştir.
-Spor merkezi temalı bu web sitesi; kullanıcı dostu, responsive ve interaktif bir yapıya sahiptir.
+This project was developed as the final project of the Patika+ Full Stack Web Development Bootcamp.
+The website is fitness center-themed, fully responsive, interactive, and user-friendly.

-## 📸 Proje Görseli
+## 📸 Project Screenshot

-Sayfanın ekran görüntüsü bu alana daha sonra eklenecektir.
+A screenshot of the project will be added here later.

-## 📝 Açıklama (Description)
+## 📝 Description

-Sport Center projesi, kullanıcıların spor merkezinin hizmetlerini, eğitmenlerini ve sınıflarını keşfedebileceği, aynı zamanda BMI (Vücut Kitle İndeksi) hesaplayabileceği bir tanıtım sitesidir.
-Bu projede sadece görsellik değil, aynı zamanda aktif çalışan fonksiyonel bileşenler de yer almaktadır.
-Kullanıcı deneyimi ve modern web tasarım prensipleri gözetilerek tasarlanmıştır.
+Sport Center is a promotional website where users can discover the services, trainers, and classes of a fitness center.
+It also features a working BMI (Body Mass Index) calculator.
+The project focuses not only on aesthetics but also on functionality, with modern UI/UX principles in mind.

-## 🚀 Canlı Demo
+## 🚀 Live Demo

-Proje tamamlandıktan sonra canlı sürüm bağlantısı bu alana eklenecektir.
+The live demo link will be added here after deployment.

-## 🛠️ Kullanılan Teknolojiler
+## 🛠️ Technologies Used

 - HTML5
-- CSS3 (Her bölüm için ayrı dosyalarla yapılandırılmıştır)
+- CSS3 (Modular and structured with separate files for each section)
 - Vanilla JavaScript
-- Responsive Design (Özellikle 576px çözünürlük hedeflenmiştir)
+- Responsive Design (Optimized especially for 576px resolution)

-Bu projede Bootstrap gibi hazır CSS framework'leri kullanılmamıştır.
-Tüm stiller sıfırdan yazılmıştır.
+> **Note:** No CSS frameworks (like Bootstrap) were used.
+All styles were written from scratch.

-## 💡 Özellikler (Features)
+## 💡 Features

-- Sayfa içi gezinme için id tabanlı linkleme yapılan bir navbar
+- ID-based navigation bar with in-page scrolling
-- Scroll sırasında sabit kalan (#355592 renkli) responsive bir navbar yapısı
+- Sticky and responsive navbar (color: `#355592`)
-- Our Classes alanında tıklanabilir ve filtreleme yapabilen butonlar
+- Interactive filter buttons in the “Our Classes” section
-- Our Best Trainers alanında hover ile değişen eğitmen kartları
+- Hover effects for trainer cards in “Our Best Trainers” section
-- BMI Calculator ile kullanıcıdan alınan cm ve kg verileriyle hesaplama
+- BMI Calculator using user input in cm and kg
-- BMI sonucuna göre ok ile gösterilen renkli bant yapısı
+- Visual BMI band with arrow indicator
-- Aktif çalışan Google Maps entegrasyonu (fotoğraf değil, embed harita)
+- Active Google Maps embed (not a screenshot)
-- Responsive yapı (özellikle 576px mobil çözünürlük için optimize edilmiştir)
+- Fully responsive layout, especially for mobile view
-- Proje bileşenlerine özel ayrı CSS ve JS dosyaları ile yapılandırma
+- Modular CSS & JS structure for maintainability
-- Kod okunabilirliğine uygun açıklayıcı yorum satırları
+- Inline comments and developer-friendly code
-- README.md dosyası ile detaylı proje tanımı
+- Detailed project description with this README file

-## 📱 Responsive Detayları
+## 📱 Responsive Design Details

-Proje, mobil uyumluluk açısından yalnızca 576px çözünürlük için optimize edilmiştir.
-Bu çözünürlükte:
+The site is fully optimized for mobile screens with a **576px breakpoint**:
-- Menü ikonları ve içerikler mobil uyumlu hale gelir.
+- Menu items and layout adapt to mobile
-- Layout düzeni alt alta geçer.
+- Content stacks vertically
-- Yazılar ve görseller küçülmeden, okunabilir kalacak şekilde yeniden boyutlanır.
+- Text and images resize without breaking layout

-## 📌 Öğrenilenler
+## 📌 What I Learned

-Bu proje sayesinde:
+This project helped me improve in the following areas:
-- CSS yapılandırmasında modülerlik ve düzenli klasör yönetimi
+- CSS modularization and folder structure
-- JavaScript ile kullanıcıdan veri alarak hesaplama işlemleri
+- Performing calculations based on user input using JavaScript
-- Google Maps iframe kullanımı
+- Embedding Google Maps with `iframe`
-- Scroll ve hover gibi kullanıcı etkileşimlerini yönetme
+- Managing scroll and hover events
-- Responsive tasarım prensiplerini uygulama
+- Applying mobile-first responsive design principles
-- HTML element yapısı ile anlamlı ve semantik sayfa oluşturma gibi birçok beceri geliştirilmiştir.
+- Writing clean, semantic HTML with accessibility in mind

-## ✨ Geliştirici Notları
+## ✨ Developer Notes

-- Projeye herhangi bir CSS framework dahil edilmemiştir.
+- No external CSS frameworks were used.
-- Kodlama sırasında açıklayıcı yorum satırları eklenmiştir.
+- Inline comments were added throughout the code.
-- Tüm bölümler bileşen tabanlı yazılmış, her bölüm için ayrı stil dosyası kullanılmıştır.
+- Each section is written as a component with separate style files.
-- Tüm JS işlemleri sade, tek sorumluluk prensibine uygun fonksiyonlarla yazılmıştır.
+- JavaScript logic is written using clean, single-responsibility functions.